-For most people, camping conjures images of a wheeling classic red cooler filled to the brim with ice and goodies.
+For most people, camping conjures images of a classic red cooler filled to the brim with ice and goodies.
 While that's a good place to start, it's not all you need for safe and effective camping food storage.
-Before rolling the big red cooler into your outdoors kitchen, consider hot temps and hungry animals.
+As you set up your outdoor kitchen, consider the following important tips:

-You pray for sunshine weeks before the camping trip, and sure enough, you get your wish.
-While it's great for staying active, it's not so great for your cold food storage.
+You pray for sun weeks before the camping trip, and sure enough, you get your wish.
+But while they're great for staying active, those rays aren't so great for your cold food storage.
 Make sure you have a shady spot for your coolers, or you'll be buying bags of ice every couple of hours.
-Look for shade under a tree, a built in cover or a pop-up shelter.
+Look for shade under a tree, a built-in cover, tent awning or pop-up shelter.

-Though you're camping in the wild, you don't want to invite critters into your site if you can avoid it.
-Unfortunately, the scent of food attracts wild animals, such as bears, who will make a mess of your kitchen and take your food, too.
+When you're camping in the wild, you don't want to invite critters into your site if you can avoid it.
+Unfortunately, though, the scent of food attracts animals, including bears, who will make a mess of your kitchen and take your food, too.

-To avoid this potentially dangerous situation, make sure all food is closed up and put away, especially at night while you're fast asleep.
+To avoid this potentially dangerous situation, make sure all food is closed up and put away, especially at night while you're sleeping.
 Some basic camping food storage safety tips include:

 - Take out all your trash at the end of the day.
 Anything left at the site will attract animals.

-- Hang your coolers and storage bins from a tree, where curious critters can't reach it.
+- Hang your coolers and storage bins from a tree, where curious critters can't reach them.

-- Use a lock to close your cooler and dry storage bins before bed, keeping interested animals out.
-If bear boxes are provided, use those.
+- Use a lock to close your cooler and dry storage bins before bed.
+If bear boxes are provided, use them.